AdobeDocs/commerce-merchant-services.en/help/catalog-service/feed-ingestion.md

 * Mid-enterprise customers with headless implementations
 * Customers with large, complex catalogs
-* Catalogs with 100 million+ eSKUs
-* Catalogs with multiple daily catalog updates
 * Customers not using the Adobe Commerce Admin to manage catalog data, instead using an ERP or third-party system to manage catalog data

 If you are interested in joining the beta program, contact the team at XXXXX@adobe.com.